 The Pi has at your disposal several great venues for getting answers to your questions.
 There are Q&A sessions at the beginning of each monthly meeting, a very active members' discussion forum (TCS Forums), the Clubhouse Saturday events, and other club activities.
 Whether in a direct verbal reply or in a text message, Pi volunteers strive to provide timely, thorough answers or, at least, to direct you to someone who can.

-Informal gatherings are held on the fourth Saturday of every month presently at George Mason University in Fairfax Virginia.
+Informal gatherings are held on the fourth Saturday of (most) months.
 The accommodations are comfortable and the presentations timely and informative.
 Attendees arrive with many questions, but when the meeting is over, they leave with answers and with fresh enthusiasm to use what they just learned.

 Our club affords ample opportunities to learn more about specific aspects of using a Mac or other Apple device.
 Whether your passion is photos, movies, programming, mobile devices or other topics, you can satisfy it by forming a Special Interest Group.
 Just a few members who share a particulate interest can easily meet and endlessly explore their topic together.
 As a bonus, the Pi Clubhouse is waiting to host your group.